-University of Udine, University of Warwick and The Alan Turing Institute,

-University of Padova and University of Padova
+University of Udine, University of Warwick and The Alan Turing Institute, University of Padova and University of Padova

-Abstract: Inference about a scalar parameter of interest typically relies on the asymptotic normality of common likelihood pivots, such as the signed likelihood root, the score and the Wald statistics.
-Nevertheless, the resulting inferential procedures are known to perform poorly when the dimension of the nuisance parameter is large relative to the sample size, and when the information about the parameters is limited.
-In many such cases, using the asymptotic normality of analytical modifications of the signed likelihood root is known to recover the inferential performance.
-Here, we prove that the parametric bootstrap of standard likelihood pivots results in inferences as accurate as those of analytical modifications of the signed likelihood root do in stratified models with stratum-specific nuisance parameters.
-We focus on the challenging case in which the number of strata increases as fast or faster than the size of the stratum samples.
-We further show that this equivalence holds regardless of whether we use the constrained or the unconstrained bootstrap.
-In contrast, when the number of strata is fixed or increases more slowly than the stratum sample size, we show that using the constrained bootstrap corrects inference to a higher order than when using the unconstrained bootstrap.
-Simulation experiments support the theoretical findings and demonstrate the excellent performance of the bootstrap in extreme scenarios.
+Abstract: Inference about a scalar parameter of interest typically relies on the asymptotic normality of common likelihood pivots, such as the signed likelihood root, the score and Wald statistics.
+Nevertheless, the resulting inferential procedures are known to perform poorly when the dimension of the nuisance parameter is large relative to the sample size and when the information about the parameters is limited.
+In many such cases, the use of asymptotic normality of analytical modifications of the signed likelihood root is known to recover inferential performance.
+It is proved here that parametric bootstrap of standard likelihood pivots results in as accurate inferences as analytical modifications of the signed likelihood root do in stratified models with stratum specific nuisance parameters.
+We focus on the challenging case where the number of strata increases as fast or faster than the stratum samples size.
+It is also shown that this equivalence holds regardless of whether constrained or unconstrained bootstrap is used.
+This is in contrast to when the number of strata is fixed or increases slower than the stratum sample size, where we show that constrained bootstrap corrects inference to a higher order than unconstrained bootstrap.
+Simulation experiments support the theoretical findings and demonstrate the excellent performance of bootstrap in extreme scenarios.